jacver/01---wedding-website/README.md

 Development Roadmap:
 -- Acheive functionality (Done)
--- Review with with designer and notes implemented (Done) -- Go public NLT 1/15/22 (Done)
+-- Review with with designer and notes implemented (Done) -- 1/15/22 - website live & public
--- Rework website to use Javascript frameworks or libraries and less vanilla Javascript
+-- 2/13/22 - refactored CSS media queries
+-- TO-DO - use flexbox and grid more extensively